drazdra/UNN/README.md

 Can you even say it's *you* learning it?
 Not really, you just spend time trying something and then *something* emerges.
 Or does not emerge :).

 You do not patch the connections in your brain manually.
-They just emerge somehow, if you try hard.
+They just build up somehow, if you try hard enough.

-It's the hidden work of the internal implementation of brain structures and functions, which we neither control nor feel.
-We just get new patterns created in our brain that we can use when they are there.
+It's the hidden work of brain structures and functions, which we neither control nor feel.
+We just get new patterns in our brain that we can use.

 Same goes for neural networks.
 They don't control *training*.
 New patterns just form inside with the help of algorithms we have created for that purpose.